hybridink/hybrid.ink/submit/anthologies/forward-looking/gender/index.md

 ## About the anthology

-*Forward-Looking: Gender* is an anthology of short fiction edited by Madison Scott-Clary.
+*Forward//Looking: Gender* is an anthology of short fiction edited by Madison Scott-Clary.
 It will comprise several pieces from diverse authors.
 The anthology will be released in both physical and e-book formats, as well as, depending on interest, audiobook format.

 Here is what {{site.brand}} will be looking for: